CAJAHA/v2x_sumo/README.md

 * compile SUMO from source
 * clone this project
 * ./configure and ./waf build
-* the example in scratch/
+* run the example in scratch/sumo_sim/ by execute "./waf run scratch/sumo_sim"